NCRCounterpointAPI/APIGuide/InstallationAndConfiguration/Licensing.md

 - For support, it allows us to analyze and identify any applications that may not be working properly, flooding the server, or causing other issues.
 It will also allow us to filter data on the server to help troubleshoot issues with particular applications.

 Once a developer API Key request is approved, they will get two files:
 - **`<Appname>_license.txt:`** This file contains the unencrypted, plain text API key.
-This key will be embedded in the developer application and submitted with each API request.
-This key should be reasonably protected inside the application (not easily obtainable), and not shared with anyone.
+This file is for safekeeping by the developer.
+The key value inside this file should be embedded in the developer application and submitted with each API request.
+Reasonable attempts should be made to protect the key inside the application (not easily obtainable), and it should not be shared with anyone.
 - **`<Appname>_license.xml:`** This is a signed XML file containing information about the application, an encrypted version of the API Key, and an expiration date.
 If this file is edited in any way, the digital signature validation will fail and API Server instances will fail to recognize it.
 This file should be placed in the "APIKeys" subfolder of any API Server instance that your application will connect to.
 The client application will then submit the API Key in the `APIKey` header of each API call as follows:

 **`APIKey : KEkPhw538hsFS17dadWwXqmqUdpz2RGY4dqGQkuE`**